skimzor/SZ-POCO/README.md

 **Note**: There are multiple revisions of the OEM CGB PCBs (CPU-01 through CPU-06).
 CGB-CPU revisions 01-05 have slight differences in passive components and their placement, but they *should* be compatible with this PCB.  **CGB-CPU revision 06 is incompatible and cannot be used with this PCB.**

 I have personally tested this PCB and successfully created a working Game Boy Color using components from an OEM **CGB-CPU-04**.
 All features have been confirmed as working with the unit that I have created. ***However, I cannot guarantee a fully working unit if you undertake this project as there are too many factors that can cause issues, so please acknowledge this disclaimer and order/use this PCB at your own risk.
-Unless it is a PCB design issue, I will not be providing technical support for any issues you may have.***
+Unless it is a PCB design issue, I will be providing limited technical support for any issues you may have.***

 # Ordering